 - This event has passed.

 For a donation of non-perishable food items or cash people can go through the new Scarehouse add on attraction, Zombie Maze.
-Usually, the only way to enter Zombie Maze would be to purchase admission to the main Scarehouse Scared Evil Haunted House attraction and then pay an additional add on admission fee for Zombie Maze (and/or the Haunted Darkness).
-On Windsor Zombie Walk Night, for the donations, people can head directly into Zombie Maze.
+Usually, the only way to enter Zombie Maze would be to purchase admission to the main Scarehouse Scared Evil Haunted House attraction and then pay an additional add-on admission fee for Zombie Maze (and/or the Haunted Darkness).
+On Windsor Zombie Walk Night, for the donations, people can head directly into Zombie Maze after the walk.

 Non-perishable food items and monetary donations to benefit the Downtown Mission and Windsor Youth Centre.